The Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection have been updated!

 Nucleoside and Nucleotide Analogue Reverse Transcriptase Inhibitors (NRTIs)

-b For infants unable to tolerate oral agents, the IV dose is reduced by 25% of the oral dose while maintaining the same dosing interval.
+Note: For infants unable to tolerate oral agents, the IV dose should be 75% of the oral dose while maintaining the same dosing interval.

 Infant/Child Dose (Age ≥35 Weeks Post-Conception and at Least 4 Weeks Post-Delivery):

 Note: Weight-based dosing table should be used for infants aged ≥35 weeks post-conception, at least 4 weeks post-delivery with body weight ≥4 kg.

 Oral: 180–240 mg/m2 body surface area every 12 hours

 [Combivir and generic] Lamivudine plus Zidovudine Adolescent (Weight ≥30 kg) and Adult Dose:

 1 tablet twice daily

 [Trizivir] Abacavir plus Lamivudine plus Zidovudine Adolescent (Weight ≥40 kg) and Adult Dose:

 Bone marrow suppression: macrocytosis with or without anemia, neutropenia